sylhare/tcp/Readme.md

 Socket is layer 5 (data, Session), two computer should have a socket connection to exchange data.
 You can use TCP for the transport of that data.
+## Bits and Bytes

+A [byte](https://www.thethingsnetwork.org/docs/devices/bytes.html) is a group of 8 bits (256 permutations 0000 0000 to 1111 1111)
+A bit is the most basic unit and can be either 1 or 0.